How We Developed Canada’s Best D2C Prescription Delivery App?

-We were faced with the challenge to create a platform that has the access to a network of pharmacies, patients data, drug details, and drug inventory management.
+We faced a challenge to create a platform that has access to a network of pharmacies, patient data, drug details, and drug inventory management.

 The options that we had were either to develop every feature one by one which would increase the overall cost of the project or find a platform that can help us do all this in one go.

 As problem solvers, we are.
 We performed integration of the whole D2C prescription delivery app with Telus Health Kroll.

 The most efficient pharmacy management solution in the Canadian healthcare system.
 Thus, automating all the above processes saved our time and our clients’ money.

 This also solved the add-on issue of interoperability between Kroll and the app while exchanging and making use of information.